IBM/federated-learning-lib/examples/sklearn_logclassification_rw/README.md

 # Running Scikitlearn Logistic Classifier in FL with Local Reweighing

 This example explains how to run federated learning on a Logistic Classifier, implemented with Scikit-Learn with Local Reweighing.
-Local Reweighing method is presented in [Mitigating Bias in Federated Learning](https://arxiv.org/abs/2012.02447).
+Local Reweighing is an implementation of the [Reweighing](https://link.springer.com/article/10.1007/s10115-011-0463-8) method.
+We use this algorithm in our paper on bias mitigation and federated learning; see it [here]()https://arxiv.org/abs/2012.02447).

 The following preprocessing was performed in `AdultSklearnDataHandler` on the original dataset:
   * Drop following features: `workclass`, `fnlwgt`, `education`, `marital-status`, `occupation`, `relationship`, `capital-gain`, `capital-loss`, `hours-per-week`, `native-country`